refinedev/refine/documentation/docs/routing/integrations/react-router/index.md

 `resource` (optional) - The name of the resource to navigate to.
 It will redirect to the first `list` route in the `resources` array if not provided.

+`fallbackTo` (optional) - The path to navigate to if no resource is found.
+If not provided and no resource is found, no navigation will be made.

 `meta` (optional) - The meta object to use if the route has parameters in it.
 The parameters in the current location will also be used to compose the route but `meta` will take precedence.

 ### UnsavedChangesNotifier